obonaventure/cnp3/book-2nd/principles/security.rst

 an `authenticated` exchange.
 Some of the information sent by Alice or Bob must be signed with a public key known by the other user.
 In practice, it is often important for Alice to authenticate Bob.
-If Bob has a certificated signed by Ted, the authenticated key exchange could be organised as follows.
+If Bob has a certificate signed by Ted, the authenticated key exchange could be organised as follows.

   -  Alice chooses a secret integer : :math:`a` and sends